 The two scenes depicted is that from the film and the panorama from the Ahorn, and shows the summit ridge is the same.
 Below we see the very last scene in the film where the Von Trapps begin their descent to ‘Switzerland.’
 The Ahorn summit is ringed red and this is the location the cross is sited as shown in the previous two images.

 The large massif seen across the valley is the Untersberg mountain.
 Just the portion of this mountain, at the extreme right, is in Austria.
 Ironically in the film the Von Trapps are making their way into Switzerland, in reality they could be making their way back to Austria as Salzburg is just off the screen at extreme right!

 Old postcards show the location as idyllic.
 These pics cropped from a 1913 postcard depict the Sound of Music scene over 50 years before the film (25 years before the Nazis’ road was built.)
-The two Ahornkaser huts are shown, these are still there (see Michael Kirste Photography or Chip Foto-Video) As the pics clearly shows, the Eagle’s Nest did not exist.
+The two Ahornkaser huts are shown, these are still there (see Michael Kirste Photography) As the pics clearly shows, the Eagle’s Nest did not exist.

 Below is a clip from a video that shows the Ahornkaser (or Rossfeld mountain) as viewed from the Eagle’s Nest (the Kehlsteinhaus.)
 The setting for the film’s final scenes is ringed red and this depicts the Ahornkaser’s summit.
 The entire foreground to this picture is Germany whilst the entire background is Austria.

 The map below (modifed slightly from Google’s maps) shows the location of filming (ringed in red) bounded by the Rossfeld highway and the international border, with the Ahorn cafe at left.
 The border is shown as a red line.
 The Eagle’s Nest (Kehlsteinhaus) would be well off the map’s left hand (western) side whilst the Untersberg mountain would be almost due north.